MiamiOH-CSE274/Portfolio/README.md

 Possible sources of evidence (do up to 2 of these, up to 15 points for each):

 * Select a project for which there are multiple reasonable data structure designs.
 Describe two reasonable options, and explain the trade-offs between them.
 For each, describe an application where the data structure would be better.
 For example, if comparing KD-Trees to a Grid in the Starbucks problem, which one is better really depends on the input data set.
 Explain what the data would have to look like for the Grid to be a clear winner, and also what type of data would lead you to use a KD-Tree instead.

+Shuffle

+For the Shuffle project there are two obvious data structure designs.
+The two reasonable options are Linked Lists and Array Queues.
+The Shuffle project requires implementing a realistic shuffle method of cards.

+The trade-offs between Linked Lists and Array Queues are in the running times of the methods.

+In Array Queues the get method take O(1) time.
+The remove and add methods in ArrayQueues are O(1) time or constant time unless grow is called then they are O(n) or linear time.
+If an ArrayQueue was used for the Shuffle project the process of adding and removing items would be slow.
+When adding and removing the array needs to either grow or be shrunk.
+This is done by allocating a new array of the desired size and copying the data over.

+The LinkedList methods of get, set, splice, and find take O(n) or linear time.
+The remove and add methods take O(n) time or constant time.
+LinkedLists do not need to copy any data when adding or removing.
+The place where the add or remove is desired needs to be found and then inserted by updating the links.

+For the Shuffle project I choose to use Linked Lists as my data structure.
+The reason I choose this data structure was because insertion and removal is easier with LinkedLists than with ArrayQueues.
+With ArrayQueues my running time would be worse because I would have to create new arrays to deal with the addition and removal of cards.
+With LinkedLists I am able to insert and remove chunks of cards easily without having to use the new operator.
+With LinkedLists I do not have to deal with resizing my data structure, like I would have to with ArrayQueues.
+LinkedLists are easy to manipulate and the Shuffle project requires easy manipulation of cards in order to get a realistic shuffle that produces a shuffled deck.

 Extra Credit - 5